LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/design-principles.md

 approaches, abstractions, or philosophies may be explored as the project evolves, and differing perspectives are welcome.

+Some of these choices emerged organically during development rather than from a fixed plan, but they reflect a direction the project intentionally continues to support.

 If you disagree with any of these choices or have a strong alternative idea, feel free to reach out.
 Anyone interested enough to read the design philosophy deserves to have their perspective heard.